the25x8/Tendermint.js/README.md

 # Tendermint.js
-The simple and minimalistic javascript library to get Tendermint blockchain data from node RPC and WebSocket.
+The simple and minimalistic library to get blockchain data from Tendermint node.

 ---